-Referred to Committee on Elections, Procedures, and Ethics
+Referred to Committee on Constitutional Amendments

-SUMMARY-Proposes to amend Nevada constitution to provide for limited annual legislative sessions.
-(BDR C-308)
+SUMMARY-Proposes to amend Nevada Constitution to revise provisions relating to legislative sessions.
+(BDR C-43)

-FISCAL NOTE: Effect on Local Government: No.

-Effect on the State or on Industrial Insurance: No.
+FISCAL NOTE: Effect on Local Government: No. Effect on the State: Yes.

-EXPLANATION - Matter in italics is new; matter in brackets [] is material to be omitted.
+EXPLANATION - Matter in bolded italics is new; matter between brackets [omitted material] is material to be omitted.

-ASSEMBLY JOINT RESOLUTION-Proposing to amend the Nevada constitution to provide for limited annual legislative sessions.
+ASSEMBLY JOINT RESOLUTION-Proposing to amend the Nevada Constitution to revise provisions relating to legislative sessions.

-RESOLVED BY THE ASSEMBLY AND SENATE OF THE STATE OF NEVADA, JOINTLY, That a new section be added to article 4, and sections 2 and 33 of article 4 of the constitution of the State of Nevada be amended to read respectively as follows:
+RESOLVED BY THE ASSEMBLY AND SENATE OF THE STATE OF NEVADA, JOINTLY, That a new section, designated section 29A, be added to Article 4 of the Nevada Constitution to read as follows: